 - Federalist – Big government; open interpretation of the constitution.
 Similar to Democrats today.

 - Anti-Federalist – Small government; strict interpretation of the constitution.
 Similar to Republicans today.

 In 1820, the Missouri Compromise prohibited slavery in states above the Missouri line.
 However, its repeal divided the territory of Kansas-Nebraska in 1854.
-The act divided politicians from the Democrats and Whig parties—paving the way for the new Republican party.
+The act split politicians from the Democrats and Whig parties—paving the way for a new Republican party.

 - Pro-slaves – Antecedent of today’s Democrat party.

 In 2020, the riots and looting dominated by BLM were rooted in slavery.
 The insatiable thirst to compensate for Black atrocities appears to have led the Marxist organization to claim “Its reparation.”
 Today, both parties support Black rights and the Equality Act.

 Who are Republicans and Democrats today?

 The recent pandemic and BLM riots revealed political ideologies.
 Vegans, animal rights activists, neo-feminists, LGBTQ, trans people, and atheists are mostly Liberal-Democrats who supported President Joe Biden.